Location: 840 N. Wabash Ave., Chicago, IL 60611

 A Quick Word:

 Bistronomic tries and succeeds in bringing a cheaper, yet high quality French restaurant to the city.
 They offer different sized plates--some that are appetizer-sized, some for sharing, and some for eating on your own.
 Right when walking into the restaurant, the atmosphere feels like home.
 Chalkboard specials are seen above the bar and the waitresses with French accents roam the floors.
 We came on a Friday night and the place was full.
 The food is authentic French and reminds me of restaurants in Paris.
 I was impressed with everything I ate and enjoyed the restaurant atmosphere.
 Bistronomic may have taken over as my favorite "fairly reasonably priced" restaurants in the city.
-I recommend it to everyone.
+I will recommend it to everyone.
 The only reason it didn't get a perfect rating was because of the disappointing dessert (it tasted great... but you will see if you read below).

 What We Ate: